jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 WSCs enjoy economies of scale by combining fleets of systems into homogeneous platforms running a common set of provider workloads.
 WSCs abstract the compute, storage, and networking resources delivered to applications.
 These abstractions guide organization of multi-site and multi-system infrastructure deployments.
-The WSC model eases reasoning about system design and expansion.
+The WSC model eases reasoning about system design, operation, and expansion.

 (sdhpc)=
 # Software Defined HPC

 HPC clusters have long aligned with the principles of software defined infrastructure @Reed2014.
-The original Beowulf model deployed fleets of identical commodity compute nodes under the control of a head node that also supplied core infrastructure for HPC operations @Becker1999.
+The original Beowulf model deployed collections of identical commodity compute nodes under the control of a head node that also supplied core infrastructure for HPC operations @Becker1999.
-Cloud infrastructure leverages these same approaches to provide scalable compute, storage, and network capacity @Lenk2009.
+Cloud infrastructure extends this foundation to provide scalable compute, storage, and network capacity @Lenk2009.

 We adopted the "data center as a computer" model to align our research computing infrastructure with a coherent system architecture.
 The resulting platform serves as a target for SDHPC operations.